-I have received a notice from the City - what should I do?
+I have received a notice regarding frozen pipes - what should I do?

-If your water services is at risk of freezing this winter, you will receive a written notification from the City of Calgary.
+If your water service is at risk of freezing this winter, you will receive a written notification from the City of Calgary.
 For steps on what to do, visit Frozen Pipes Prevention Program.

 If you have any further questions or concerns, please call 311.